kris2026uk/LIS624/OPAC.md

+#OPAC

-These are instructions for how to create ones own OPAC.
+## These are instructions for how to create ones own OPAC.
 An OPAC is an "Online Public Access Catalog".

 An OPAC uses the LAMP technologies to create an accessible database that can be searched.

 By using these instructions along with the LAMP instructions, one can create their own online accessible database.
 This can be very useful for a library that may not have the resources available to house their own servers and in-house database.

 Our OPAC is going to be created using a MySQL database along with creating an HTML website and using PHP as our search page.